 Open Banking APIs: sample implementation of conformant Open Banking APIs, used to deliver payment and account aggregation use cases.
 The testing suite calls a subset of the APIs to simulate an account aggregation flow and test all the security aspects.

-In order to be able to submit the test results to Open Banking for conformance, the hosted Conformance Testing Suite must be used.
+Running the tests In order to be able to submit the test results to Open Banking for conformance, the hosted Conformance Testing Suite must be used.
 The configuration steps needed to run the tests are briefly described below:

 Register the test ASPSP with the Open Banking Directory and obtain the network and signing certificates that will be used in the Ping reference architecture to configure the ASPSP side.